-The Best Late-Night Eats in Auckland
+Where to Find the Best Late-Night Eats in Auckland

 It's pushing midnight on a Thursday, you're famished and the clock is ticking until everywhere closes.
-New Zealand, despite being a small country, isn't as quiet as you may think.
+New Zealand, despite being a small country, isn't as quiet as you think.
 In fact, it's a bit of a dark horse if you know where to continue the party deep into the night.
-To keep your energy topped, we've found some decent after hours eateries.
+To keep your energy topped, we've found some decent after-hours eateries.
 Here's a list of the savvy Auckland establishments who keep their doors open until and past the other side of midnight for your feasting pleasure.

 How late?
-Open until 2am every night.
+Open until 1am every night except Sunday.

 How late?
 Open until 4am Monday to Friday and 24 hours Saturday and Sunday.

 Emma Ogilvie and Nick Landsman Bar Céleste is Karangahape Road's version of a European neighbourhood bar.
 Tables spill out onto the footpath, encouraging interaction and intimacy, and the in-crowd "neo-bistro-style" approach serves up relaxed small plates and natural and organic wines.
 With closing times set between 12am and 2am, Bar Céleste's service transitions from sit-down restaurant into a late-night social space serving everything from simple bar snacks like pigtail croquettes to the famed Filet'o Market Fish burger.

 How late?
 Open until 12am Sunday, Tuesday and Wednesday, 1am Thursday and 2am Friday and Saturday.

 NEW FLAVOUR, BALMORAL